archman-dev/website/.github/instructions/docs/build-article.v1.0.0.md

 - For each matched path:
   - If file is `.mdx`: produce/maintain a shorter overview-style category intro (summary, mental model/decision aid, concise guidance, optional relevant quote).
   - If file is `.md`: produce/maintain the full topic article with significant depth, sections, examples, and diagrams.
-- Keep tone professional yet engaging; avoid machine-like writing; show real-world context and edge cases.
+- Keep tone professional yet engaging; avoid machine-like writing; show real-world context, trade-offs, and edge cases.
+Prefer concrete, actionable guidance over generic exposition.
 - All external links must open in a new tab and use `rel="nofollow noopener noreferrer"` and display an external-link emoji (↗️).
 - If generating or using images, store them under `./static/img/**` mirroring the article’s subtree path (do not put new images inside `./docs`).

+Depth expectations and minimum deliverables

+- .mdx (overview):
+  - 300–600 words.
+Include one visual (Mermaid preferred) and a concise decision aid or mental model if appliable.
+Optionally include a short, relevant quote.
+- .md (full topic):
+  - Target 900–1600 words (minimum 800).
+Include at least:
+    - One decision model or sequence/state diagram (Mermaid) where applicable.
+    - One decision matrix/table if the topic involves choices.
+    - One practical example with copyable code/config (with filename + line numbers).
+    - Explicit sections for: Patterns/Pitfalls, Edge cases, Operational considerations (SLO/SLI, rollouts), Security/Privacy/Compliance (if applicable), Observability (logs/metrics/traces), and Testing.
+    - “When to use” and “When not to use” if applicable.

 Pre-flight (must do before writing)